HenSch90/SiD/Modul_A (Grundprogramm).md

 vc2: SHOW q2 AND ka2-ka4 AND it1-it6 IF dsibo = 3

-vc3: SHOW q3 AND ka2-ka4 AND it1-it6 IF dsibo > 3
+vc3: SHOW q2 AND is AND ka2-ka4 AND it1-it6 IF dsibo > 3

 av: